MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 ### Emergency callback number

 Emergency services must be able to call back the originator of the emergency call.
-The phone number used for this is called an emergency callback number and this number will act as the caller ID or calling number used when an emergency call is made.
+The phone number used for this is called an *emergency callback number* and this number will act as the caller ID or calling number used when an emergency call is made.

-You can define a list of emergency callback numbers in the EmergencyNumbers parameter of the Shared Calling routing policy.
+You can define a list of emergency callback numbers in the -EmergencyNumbers parameter of the Shared Calling routing policy.
 Each Shared Calling policy must have a unique emergency calling number.
 That is, you can't use the same emergency number in more than one Shared Calling policy.

 You aren't required to define emergency numbers for a Shared Calling policy.
 If you don't define emergency numbers, when an emergency call is made, the number associated with the resource account in the Shared Calling policy is used.